 A few years later, a British neuroscientist injected the same bacterium into mice and put them through a stress test.
 The bacterium “lit up” neurons in the mouse brains that produced serotonin, our “feel-good” neurotransmitter, as well as neurons controlling their immune system.

-And just this month, Scottish researchers identified a new strain of bacteria in their native soil that kills four different strains of antibiotic-resistant superbugs.
+Scottish researchers identified a new strain of bacteria in their native soil that kills four different strains of antibiotic-resistant superbugs.

 So, if you pull up a home-grown veggie fresh from the ground, you shouldn’t fear giving it a brush and snacking on some raw goodness.
 Of course, that’s not something you’d want to do with the produce found at the grocery store.
 Besides herbicides or insecticide concerns, runoff from industrial farms is polluted with animal waste, antibiotics, hormones, and resistant bacteria.